rishikeshsreehari/rishikeshs.com/src/blog/test 3.md

 ---
-tags: ['popular']
+tags: ['blog']
-title: Curator Economy
+title: This is a Test Heading
 teaser: This article looks at the context of the curator economy, why it is important and its present state in the age of information overload.
 ---

-date: 2020-01-01

-According to Anamaria Luga, the Founder at Femwealth and Curator in Beyond, " Digital curators are the librarians of the internet".
+> **"Digital curators are the librarians of the internet".** <br>  Anamaria Luga, the Founder at Femwealth and Curator in Beyond

-With the rising quantity of content on the internet thanks to the boom of the creator economy, we are now at the age of information overload.
-Present-day AI is not yet powerful to wade through the vast information universe and provide content that has a context and an intent.
+<span class='drop-cap'>W</span>ith the rising quantity of content on the internet thanks to the boom of the creator economy, we are now at the age of information overload.
+Present AI is not yet powerful to wade through the vast information universe and provide content that has a context and an intent.
 Curators are humans who bridge this gap by curating relevant information from the vastness of information available to us.
 Over the years, curators have become a vital part of information commerce.
 The curation economy is booming and a number of businesses have proved it to be a sustainable business.
 This article looks at the context of the curator economy, why it is important and its present state in the age of information overload.